 - by the conversion of an existing cooperative that has been established or been a subsidiary in another EU country for at least two years

 The minimum capital requirement is €30,000.
 An SCE must be registered in the EU country where it has its head office.
 Voting in an SCE is generally conducted in accordance with the cooperative principle of ‘one member, one vote’.
 At an SCE’s annual general meeting, decisions are taken by simple majority of members present or represented.
 Otherwise, changes to internal statutes require a two-thirds majority.

 - Council of the European Union: Council Regulation (EC) No 1435/2003 of 22 July 2003 on the Statute for a European Cooperative Society (SCE)

-A European Cooperative Society (Societas Cooperativa Europea/SCE) is a cooperative organisation operating on a Europe-wide basis and governed by EC law directly applicable in the Member States, rather than by national law.
-Legislative proposals for a regulation laying down the rules on the establishment and operation of the European Cooperative Society and a directive on worker involvement were agreed in principle in a meeting of the Council of Ministers on 2-3 June 2003, incorporating many of the amendments proposed by the European Parliament, which had examined the proposed Directive (14 May 2003).
-Arrangements for involving employees in the SCE must be negotiated in conjunction with the establishment process between the managements of the participating entities and representatives of their employees in the different Member States.
-Failure to reach agreement before the SCE is registered will lead to the SCE being governed by a set of subsidiary rules, similar to those of the directive on the European company (Societas Europea/SE), directive on employee information and consultation and, where appropriate, board-level participation, with some adjustments to take account of the differences in establishing an SCE and an SE.
+Arrangements for worker participation in an SCE must be negotiated as part of the establishment process between the managements of the participating entities and representatives of their employees in the different Member States.
+Failure to reach agreement before the SCE is registered results in the SCE being governed by a set of standard rules on worker participation, similar to those set out in the directive on the European company (Societas Europaea/SE), with, where appropriate, board-level participation, and with some adjustments to take account of the differences between an SCE and an SE.